icfnext/aem-groovy-console/README.md

 ### Notifications

-To provide custom notifications for script executions, bundles may implement the `com.icfolson.aem.groovy.console.notification.NotificationService` interface (see the `com.citytechinc.aem.groovy.console.notification.impl.EmailNotificationService` class for an example).
+To provide custom notifications for script executions, bundles may implement the `com.icfolson.aem.groovy.console.notification.NotificationService` interface (see the `com.icfolson.aem.groovy.console.notification.impl.EmailNotificationService` class for an example).
 These services will be dynamically bound by the Groovy Console service and all registered notification services will be called for each script execution.

 ## Notes